• Skip to primary navigation

 • regular mustard with Dijon mustard, grainy or sweet mustard.

-• maple syrup with honey, agave syrup or 1 teaspoon sugar or leave out completely if you are already using ketchup, chili sauce or sweet mustard.
+• Maple syrup with honey, agave syrup, or 1 teaspoon of sugar, or leave it out completely if you are already using ketchup, chili sauce, or sweet mustard.

 yogurt dressing for salad